Andy Todd (footballer, born 1974)

 Andrew John James Todd (born 21 September 1974) is an English football coach and former player.

 As a player he was a centre-back who notably played in the Premier League for Bolton Wanderers, Charlton Athletic and Blackburn Rovers, as well as in the Football League for Middlesbrough, Swindon Town, Grimsby Town, Burnley, Derby County, Northampton Town, Oldham Athletic and Hereford United.
 He also had several spells in Australia with Perth Glory and Armadale SC.

 Playing career

 Middlesbrough

-Born in Derby, Derbyshire, Todd attended Hermitage Comprehensive School (Chester le Street).
+Born in Derby, Derbyshire, Todd attended Hermitage Comprehensive School (Chester le Street) playing in the same school football team as Michael Barron, with both players being taken on as youth players at Middlesbrough.
 He was initially a trainee at Middlesbrough and made his debut in 1992.
-He was loaned to Swindon Town shortly before leaving Boro in August 1995 to join Bolton Wanderers for a transfer fee of £250,000.
+Todd was loaned to Swindon Town shortly before leaving Boro in August 1995 to join Bolton Wanderers for a transfer fee of £250,000, where he joined his father, who was managing the Trotters.

 Bolton Wanderers

-Todd scored two goals in total for Bolton over a four-year period, winning the 1996–97 Division One championship in the process.
-He left Bolton under a cloud, after allegedly breaking assistant manager Phil Brown's jaw and cheekbone in an incident at a team bonding session.
+Todd scored on his league debut for the club, losing 5–2 against Liverpool on 23 September 1995.
+However, he had a slow start to his Bolton Wanderers' career, due to competitions and was demoted to the club's reserve team.
+But Todd soon had a first team run-ins, playing in the midfield position.
+However, he suffered ankle injury that affected most of his 1995–96 season.
+By the time Todd returned from his injuries, Bolton Wanderers was already relegated to Division One and scored on his return on the last game of the season, losing 2–1 against Arsenal.
+At the end of the 1995–96 season, he made thirteen appearances and scoring two goals in all competitions.

+The start of the 1996–97 season saw Todd out with a minor injury.
+On 7 September 1996, he made his first appearance of the season, coming on as a 73rd-minute substitute, in a 5–2 loss to Southend United.
+Since returning from injury, Todd found his playing time, coming from the substitute bench.
+By November, he started five times for Bolton Wanderers, playing in the right–back position.
+However, injuries and suspension continued to plague Todd's season once again.
+Despite this, his contributions at the club saw them win the 1996–97 Division One championship in the process and promoted back to the Premiership.
+At the end of the 1996–97 season, he made eighteen appearances in all competitions.